Table of Contents

-Hydrogeologists solving practical groundwater problems are facing significant uncertainty, which is given by the lack of relevant data and the ambiguity of their interpretation.
+Hydrogeologists solving practical groundwater problems face significant uncertainty, which is given by the lack of relevant data and their interpretation ambiguity.
 Mathematical models are used to understand the ongoing processes and to support decision-making.
-Because of the uncertainty of the data and its interpretation it is appropriate to create multiple simple models – a “multiple model ensemble” (Uusitalo et al. 2015) – that can be later developed into more complex models.
-Even simple models can help to select a strategy of further exploration and collection of data and to support preliminary decision-making.
+Because of the uncertainty of the data and its interpretation, it is appropriate to create multiple simple models – a “multiple model ensemble” (Uusitalo et al. 2015) – that can be later developed into more complex models.
+Even simple models can help to select a strategy of further exploration and data collection and to support preliminary decision-making.

-The above issues mentioned require an information system that facilitates collection of data from various semi-structured sources, visualization and analysis of data in order to create alternative conceptual models and implement the corresponding simple procedural models.
+The issues mentioned above require an information system that facilitates the collection of data from various semi-structured sources, visualization, and analysis of data in order to create alternative conceptual models and implement the corresponding simple procedural models.
 Interoperability with third-party modelling software is also a requirement.

-Heterogeneous subsurface is usually characterized by scarce data – therefore it is reasonable to fully exploit available data and develop multiple simple models.
-Strategy of multiple simple models and especially alternative (equifinal) simple models is demonstrated on three case studies.
-Those models have diverse structure, are based on diverse assumptions or they test diverse hypotheses.
+Heterogeneous subsurface is usually characterized by scarce data – therefore, it is reasonable to fully exploit available data and develop multiple simple models.
+The strategy of multiple simple models and especially alternative (equifinal) simple models is demonstrated in three case studies.
+Those models have diverse structure, are based on diverse assumptions, or they test diverse hypotheses.

 Surface water seeps the subglacial channel (a trench formed by the quaternary continental glacier filled with sediment).
 It is the only natural explanation – not caused by mining.
 Hydraulic conductivity 3∙10–3 m/s of the gravel in the subglacial channel would explain the water loss.
 Hydraulic conductivity was not measured.
 The hypothesis was not rejected.

 The second case study combines different simple models for different parts of a site contaminated by petroleum hydrocarbons.
-Maximal extent of the contaminant plume (downgradient from the contamination source) is estimated by computing steady-state plume length by three methods implemented in the CoronaScreen (Wilson et al. 2005) code.
+The maximal extent of the contaminant plume (downgradient from the contamination source) is estimated by computing steady-state plume length by three methods implemented in the CoronaScreen (Wilson et al. 2005) code.
 The maximal permitted pumping rate upgradient is calculated by a simple spatial computation based on the distance from the plume's fringe.
-Pumping rate is limited by recharge from precipitation and lateral influx of the capture zone of the exploited well.
+The pumping rate is limited by recharge from precipitation and lateral influx of the capture zone of the exploited well.

 CoronaScreen code (Wilson et al. 2005)

-CoronaScreen does not overestimates biodegradation because it does not overestimates mixing of contaminated water (donors of electrons) with pristine water (electron acceptors).
+CoronaScreen does not overestimate biodegradation because it does not overestimate mixing of contaminated water (donors of electrons) with pristine water (electron acceptors).

 Table: Comparison of the approaches used in the case studies 1 and 2.